ljk1228/Saliency_SR/README.md

-# SAMD ( Scientific Abstract Moves Dataset)
+# SAMD

 The corpus for this study is selected from abstracts of conference papers in the field of NLP, including ACL, EMNLP, NAACL, which are included in the ACL Anthology.
 In total, there are 1,500 abstracts and 8,934 sentences.

 # Saliency_SR